Brittany-Reid/nlp2testablecode/README.md

 After a query, cycle through possible solutions with ctrl + `.
 After you select a snippet, you will be prompted for feedback if feedback has been enabled in the preferences.txt

+### Testing Code Snippets
+**Warning: We highly recommend running any testing within a VM.
+The testing process will run arbitrary code from Stack Overflow on your machine.
+This can be potentionally dangerous.
+By default, testing is disabled.
+You will need to enable it within Activator.java by setting the value `testing` to true.**

+When snippets have finished being evaluated, you can then begin the testing process.

+#### Argument and Return Types
+Press ctrl+Alt+T to see argument and return type suggestions based on the retrieved code snippets.
+When you select a type suggestion, or write your own, the plug-in will then build a skeleton JUnit test case for you.

+#### Customizing the JUnit test case and running tests
+When you are finished customizing the JUnit test case, press ctrl+Alt+D to run the test.
+When the test is finished, the inserted snippet will update with the new best.

 ## How to contribute: